• Skip to primary navigation

 This peanut butter fudge is quite fluid when it’s first made but will firm up to the consistency of fudge once it cools completely, in about an hour.
 If, as you are working, it becomes too thick, simply reheat it in the microwave for 10-15 seconds.

-Just be sure that when you pour it into the white chocolate shells, that it’s not too hot or it will melt the white chocolate.
+Just be sure that when you pour it into the white chocolate shells, it's not too hot or it will melt the white chocolate.

 Peanut butter fudge filled white chocolate baseballs.